daattali/beautiful-jekyll/README.md

 #### Staticman comments

 To use Staticman, you first need to invite `staticmanlab` as a collaborator to your repository (by going to your repository **Settings** page, navigate to the **Collaborators** tab, and add the username `staticmanlab`), and then accept the invitation by going to `https://staticman3.herokuapp.com/v3/connect/github/<username>/<repo-name>`.
-Lastly, fill in your `repository` and `branch` in the Staticman section of `_config.yml`.
+Lastly, fill in the `staticman` parameters in the Staticman section of `_config.yml`.
+You may also choose a different Staticman instance other than `staticmanlab`.

-Optional: It is suggested to enable reCAPTCHA to avoid massive spam comments.
-You may refer to `_config.yml` for detailed instructions.
+Optional: You may want to configure a webhook to prevent old inactive branches (representing approved comments) from stacking up.
+You can refer to [Staticman's documenation](https://staticman.net/docs/webhooks) for details.
+Make sure to input the **Payload URL** according to your chosen `endpoint`.
+For example, the default `endpoint` is `https://staticman3.herokuapp.com/v3/entry/github/`, so the corresponding **Payload URL** should be `https://staticman3.herokuapp.com/v1/webhook`.

 #### JustComments